German calls for bolder steps mount after bond bust

 The bond sale was not the first in which Germany failed to raise as much money as hoped.
 In fact it was the ninth auction this year to fall short of target.

-The difference was that previous shortfalls were capped at around 500 million euros.
+The difference was that previous shortfalls were capped at around 500 million euros (431 million pounds).
 On Wednesday, it was well over 2 billion.

 German bonds traded in the open market slumped on the result, which some analysts described as a disaster.
 They continued their fall on Thursday, dipping to their lowest level in a month, in a sign Germany was no longer seen as a rock-solid "safe haven" in a bloc with ever more problem countries.